kawsarjoy/rolepermission/readme.md

 Publish the package migration file to your application.
 Run these commands inside your terminal.

     php artisan vendor:publish --provider="KawsarJoy\RolePermission\RolePermissionServiceProvider" --tag="migration"
-    you may set `do-migration` to `false` in config file to disable the migration
+    you may set `do-migration` to `false` in config file to disable the migration.
+    Note: database must have all the necessary tables and columns if you disable migration.

 ### Permissible Trait